 Furthermore, our development of BCV as a potential countermeasure for smallpox continues in collaboration with BARDA.
 On August 4, 2017, we received correspondence from the FDA that indicated that we would need to conduct a second rabbitpox efficacy study of brincidofovir.
-We are working with the FDA and BARDA on the design and conduct of this adjunct study as well as a study in our second animal model, ectromelia virus in the mouse model.
+We reached agreement with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study and it was recently initiated.
+We are working with the FDA and BARDA on the design and conduct of a study in our second animal model, the ectromelia virus in the mouse model.